corda/corda-docs-portal/content/en/platform/corda/4.13/community/generating-a-node-dockerform.md

 ```

 {{< note >}}
-Make sure to use Corda gradle plugin version 5.0.10 or above.
+Make sure to use Corda Gradle plugin version 5.0.10 or above.
 If you do not specify the `sshd` port number for a node, it will use the default value `2222`.
 Please run the `docker ps` command to check the allocated port on your host that maps to this port.
 {{< /note >}}

 The Docker image associated with each node can be configured in the `Dockerform` task.
 This will initialise *every* node in the `Dockerform` task with the specified Docker image.
 If you need nodes with different Docker images, you can edit the `docker-compose.yml` file with your preferred image.